On the Invariant and Geometric Structure of the Holomorphic Unified Field Theory: Symmetry Completeness and Its Physical Equivalence

-The consequences of this are that we have the same symmetries; $\text{Diff}(M)\times G$ invariance, Bianchi identities, and covariant current and stress-energy conservation are identical to GR\(+\)YM.
-The same observables, such as charges, fluxes, and classical predictions, match, so perturbative quantum correlators agree when $B=F$ is enforced.
-The unified packaging; gravity $R$ and gauge $F$ are components of one curvature $\mathcal{F}$ of one connection $\mathcal{A}$ on one bundle $P_{\mathrm{tot}}$.
+The consequences of this are that we have the same symmetries; $\text{Diff}(M)\times G$ invariance, Bianchi identities, and~covariant current and stress-energy conservation are identical to GR\(+\)YM.
+The~same observables, such as charges, fluxes, and~classical predictions, match, so perturbative quantum correlators agree when $B=F$ is enforced.
+The~unified packaging, gravity $R$ and gauge $F$, are components of one curvature $\mathcal{F}$ of one connection $\mathcal{A}$ on one bundle $P_{\mathrm{tot}}$.

-\begin{theorem} Let $(M,h)$ be a real Lorentzian $4$–manifold admitting a complexification $M_\mathbb{C}$.
-Let $P_{\mathrm{tot}}\to M$ be a principal $H$–bundle with $H=\mathrm{Spin}(1,3)\times G$ where $G$ is compact, reductive, and contains the SM gauge group.
-Consider fields $\big(h_{\mu\nu}, \mathcal{A}=(\omega,A_{\mathrm{YM}}), \Psi, \Phi, g_{\mu\nu}\big)$ with: \be g_{\mu\nu}=h_{\mu\nu}+i\,B_{\mu\nu}\quad\text{(Hermitian packaging on $M_\mathbb{C}$)}. \ee Assume the dynamics are invariant under the automorphism group: \be \mathrm{Aut}(P_{\mathrm{tot}})=\mathrm{Diff}(M)\ltimes \mathrm{Gau}(P_{\mathrm{Spin}} \times_M P_G), \ee implemented off–shell by a nilpotent BRST differential $s$ (Noether II setting).
-The Lagrangian density is a diffeo and gauge–natural polynomial in the fields and their covariant derivatives, and may depend on the covariant d’Alembertian $D^2$ only through an entire functional calculus $F(D^2/M_*^2)$ that commutes with $s$ and all covariant derivatives.
-In the limit $M_* \to \infty$, the quadratic operators for $(h,A,\Psi,\Phi)$ reduce to second order in derivatives, with indices raised and lowered solely by $h$.
-Reflection positivity on the Euclidean slice as no extra propagating poles other than those of $(h,A,\Psi,\Phi)$.
-No additional massless higher–spin gauge fields beyond spin–2 $h$ and spin–1 connections; interactions marginal or relevant in the IR.
-The local BRST anomaly cohomology $H^{1,4}(s\mid d)$ vanishes for the chosen matter representation, no gauge or diffeo anomalies.
+\begin{Theorem} Let $(M,h)$ be a real Lorentzian $4$-manifold admitting a complexification $M_\mathbb{C}$.
+Let $P_{\mathrm{tot}}\to M$ be a principal $H$-bundle with $H=\mathrm{Spin}(1,3)\times G$ where $G$ is compact, reductive, and~contains the SM gauge group.
+Consider fields $\big(h_{\mu\nu}, \mathcal{A}=(\omega,A_{\mathrm{YM}}), \Psi, \Phi, g_{\mu\nu}\big)$ with \be g_{\mu\nu}=h_{\mu\nu}+i\,B_{\mu\nu}\quad\text{(Hermitian packaging on $M_\mathbb{C}$)}. \ee Assume the dynamics are invariant under the automorphism group \be \mathrm{Aut}(P_{\mathrm{tot}})=\mathrm{Diff}(M)\ltimes \mathrm{Gau}(P_{\mathrm{Spin}} \times_M P_G), \ee implemented off–shell by a nilpotent BRST differential $s$ (Noether II setting).
+The~Lagrangian density is a diffeo and gauge-natural polynomial in the fields and their covariant derivatives, and~may depend on the covariant d’Alembertian $D^2$ only through an entire functional calculus $F(D^2/M_*^2)$ that commutes with $s$ and all covariant derivatives.
+In~the limit $M_* \to \infty$, the~quadratic operators for $(h,A,\Psi,\Phi)$ reduce to second order in derivatives, with~indices raised and lowered solely by $h$.
+There is reflection positivity on the Euclidean slice as there are no extra propagating poles other than those of $(h,A,\Psi,\Phi)$.
+There are no additional massless higher-spin-gauge fields beyond spin–2 $h$ and spin–1 connections; these interactions are marginal or relevant in the IR.
+The~local BRST anomaly cohomology $H^{1,4}(s\mid d)$ vanishes for the chosen matter representation, with no gauge or diffeo~anomalies.